mjbuckley/wikipedia-rating-project-plugin/README.md

 6. Click on "Choose File."
 Navigate to and then select the .zip plugin file that you just downloaded.
 7. Click on the "Install Now" button.
 8. Once the plugin installs successfully, click on the "Activate Plugin" link.
+9. Install the WordPress [Classic Editor](https://wordpress.org/plugins/classic-editor/) plugin, and turn it on for all users in all situations.
+See the Know Issues section below for an explanation, and view the link for additional information on the plugin.

 ### Setup